rikard-sics/contiki-ng/os/net/security/edhoc/README.md

 ## EDHOC Client API
 The EDHOC - client - API.h file contains the EDHOC interface to be used by the EDHOC Initiator part as CoAP client.

-- `edhoc_client_run()` : Runs the EDHOC Initiator part.This function must be called from the EDHOC Initiator program to start the EDHOC protocol as Initiator.Runs a new process that implements all the EDHOC protocol and exits when the EDHOC protocol finishes successfully or the EDHOC_CONF_ATTEMPTS are exceeded.
+- `edhoc_client_run()` : Runs the EDHOC Initiator part.
+This function must be called from the EDHOC Initiator program to start the EDHOC protocol as Initiator.
+Runs a new process that implements all the EDHOC protocol and exits when the EDHOC protocol finishes successfully or the EDHOC_CONF_ATTEMPTS are exceeded.
 - `edhoc_client_callback()` : This function checks the events trigger from the EDHOC client process and returns '1' when the EDHOC protocol successfuly ends, -1 when the EDHOC protocol max retries are exceeded, and 0 when the EDHOC client process is steel running.
 - `edhoc_client_close()` : This function must be called after the Security Context is exported to free the allocated memory.
 - Optionally some functionalities for getting and setting the Aditional Application Data of the EDHOC messages are provided.

-Once the EDHOC Client process is successfully finished, the security context can be exported by using the ehdoc - exporter.h API.For example:
+Once the EDHOC Client process is successfully finished, the security context can be exported by using the ehdoc - exporter.h API.
+For example:
 - `edhoc_exporter_oscore.h()` : This function is used to derive an OSCORE Security Context[RFC8613] from the EDHOC shared secret.

 ### EDHOC Client Example